Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

+- The credentials for the Knistr&trade;connection have been specified.
+For detailed information, see [KNISTR credentials](../UserInterface/02a_GlobalSettings.md#knistr-credentials).
 - The *Voucher* attribute is added to the *Set for POS Store "Name of the store"* attribute set.

 #### Procedure